 Multi-Genre.
 The K612 is said to fare well with a lot of different genres of music.

 The AKG K612 is an impressive headphone for gaming and movies, and also excels with most genres.
 The cable isn’t detachable which bothers some, but the overall comfort and sound to these is nothing short of phenomenal.
 Do be cognizant of the 2 different models before purchase.

-These babies accomplish what they were set out to do, and that is provide you with a flat, close to neutral reference sound conducive to mixing in studio.
-The bass is somewhat lacking, but the mid range is really it’s strong suit.
+These babies accomplish what they were set out to do, and that provides you with a flat, close to neutral reference sound conducive to mixing in the studio.
+The bass is somewhat lacking, but the mid-range is really its strong suit.
 The sound-stage on them is exceptionally wide, but some say so wide that they may start to sound a bit unnatural.
 They are very even sounding across the spectrum, with no frequencies overpowering each-other.
-They will require a good amp, and are really power hungry.
-They aren’t really plug and play type headphones, even at a modest 62 Ohm impedance.
-They also won’t sound too good playing back low quality audio, being that they are so honest.
+They will require a good amp, but they aren’t “Power-hungry” contrary to what a lot of snobs will tell you.
+They aren’t plug and play type headphones, even at a modest 62 Ohm impedance.
+They also won’t sound too good playing back low-quality audio, being that they are so honest.